yating3/fast-robots/Lab10/lab10.md

 # Lab 10: Localization (sim)

 The goal of this lab is to implement grid localization using Bayes filter.
-The Bayes filter is a recursive algorithm that can find the probabilistic distribution for the position of a robot.
-It uses both sesnor measurements and control data.
+Bayes filter is a recursive algorithm that can find the probabilistic distribution for the position of a robot.
+It uses both sensor measurements and control data.
 The algorithm consists of a prediction step and an update step.

 ## Function 1: compute_control